tygrski/note-taker/README.md

     ✔-Express.js

 ## Work performed :<br>
-    ✔- Added API routes to the HTML file, add notes from the body request, acccesss saved notes and to delete notes.
+    ✔- Added API routes to the HTML file, add notes from the body request, accesss saved notes and to delete notes.